-The number of directors is currently set at eight.
+The number of directors is currently set at nine.
 Our board of directors is divided into three classes, each serving staggered, three-year terms:

-- Our Class I directors are Bonnie H. Anderson and Evan Jones and their terms will expire at the Annual Meeting; - Our Class II directors are Brook H. Byers, Fred E. Cohen, M.D., D.Phil. and Samuel D. Colella and their terms will expire at the annual meeting of stockholders to be held in 2015; and - Our Class III directors are Brian G. Atwood, Karin Eastham and Jesse I. Treu, Ph.D. and their terms will expire at the annual meeting of stockholders to be held in 2016.
+- Our Class I directors are Bonnie H. Anderson, Robert S. Epstein, M.D., M.S., and Evan Jones and their terms will expire at the Annual Meeting of stockholders to be held in 2017; - Our Class II directors are John L. Bishop, Fred E. Cohen, M.D., D.Phil. and Tina S. Nova, Ph.D. and their terms will expire at the annual meeting of stockholders to be held in 2018; and - Our Class III directors are Brian G. Atwood, Karin Eastham and Jesse I. Treu, Ph.D. and their terms will expire at the Annual Meeting.

-Two Class I directors will be elected at the Annual Meeting to serve until the annual meeting of stockholders to be held in 2017 or until their successors are duly elected and qualified, with the other classes of directors continuing to serve for the remainder of their respective terms.
-The two nominees receiving the highest number of affirmative votes will be elected as Class I directors.
-The nominating and corporate governance committee of the board of directors has recommended, and the board of directors has designated, Ms. Bonnie H. Anderson and Mr. Evan Jones as the nominees for Class I directors to serve until the 2017 annual meeting.
-If either nominee is unable or declines to serve as a director at the time of the Annual Meeting, an event that we do not currently anticipate, proxies will be voted for any nominees designated by the board of directors, taking into account any recommendations of the nominating and corporate governance committee, to fill the vacancies.
+Three Class III directors will be elected at the Annual Meeting to serve until the Annual Meeting of stockholders to be held in 2019 or until their successors are duly elected and qualified, with the other classes of directors continuing to serve for the remainder of their respective terms.
+The three nominees receiving the highest number of affirmative votes will be elected as Class III directors.
+The nominating and corporate governance committee of the board of directors has recommended, and the board of directors has designated, Brian G. Atwood, Karin Eastham and Jesse I. Treu, Ph.D. as the nominees for Class III directors to serve until the 2019 annual meeting.
+If any nominee is unable or declines to serve as a director at the time of the Annual Meeting, an event that we do not currently anticipate, proxies will be voted for any nominees designated by the board of directors, taking into account any recommendations of the nominating and corporate governance committee, to fill the vacancies.

-Names of the Class I nominees and the other members of the board of directors and certain biographical information as of March 1, 2014 are set forth below:
+Names of the Class III nominees and the other members of the board of directors and certain biographical information as of April 21, 2016 are set forth below:

-Name Age Position with the Company Director Since

-Bonnie H. Anderson 55 President and Chief Executive Officer and Director 2008

-Brian G. Atwood 61 Chairman of the Board of Directors 2006

-Brook H. Byers 68 Director 2007

-Fred E. Cohen, M.D., D.Phil.
-57 Director 2007

-Samuel D. Colella 74 Director 2006

-Karin Eastham 64 Director 2012

-Evan Jones 56 Director 2008

-Jesse I. Treu, Ph.D.
-66 Director 2010
+Name Age Position with the Company Director Since Bonnie H. Anderson 58 President and Chief Executive Officer and Director 2008 Brian G. Atwood 63 Chairman of the Board of Directors 2006 John L. Bishop 71 Director 2014 Fred E. Cohen, M.D., D.Phil.
+59 Director 2007 Karin Eastham 66 Director 2012 Robert S. Epstein, M.D., M.S.
+60 Director 2015 Evan Jones 58 Director 2008 Tina S. Nova, Ph.D.
+62 Director 2015 Jesse I. Treu, Ph.D.
+68 Director 2010

-Bonnie H. Anderson has served as our Chief Executive Officer since February 2008.
+Bonnie H. Anderson has served as our Chief Executive Officer and as a member of our board of directors since February 2008.
 In August 2013, she was appointed as our President.
 Prior to joining us, Ms. Anderson was an independent strategic consultant from April 2006 to January 2008, including as a strategic consultant for us from July 2007 to January 2008.
-Ms. Anderson was a Vice President at Beckmam Coulter, Inc., a manufacturer of biomedical testing instrument systems, tests and supplies, from September 2000 to March 2006.
-She currently serves as a member of the Board of Trustees of the Keck Graduate Institute of Applied Life Sciences.
+Ms. Anderson was a Vice President at Beckman Coulter, Inc., a manufacturer of biomedical testing instrument systems, tests and supplies, from September 2000 to March 2006.
+She currently serves as a director of Castle Biosciences Inc. and as a trustee emeritus of the Keck Graduate Institute of Applied Life Sciences.
 Ms. Anderson holds a B.S. in Medical Technology from Indiana University of Pennsylvania.